YoshaNir/Cluster-OSINT/README.md

 ### Configuration

-Some configuration is required to make ``corpint`` connect to the correct database and to the right subset of the data in there.
+Some configuration is required to make  connect to the correct database and to the right subset of the data in there.

 * ``CORPINT_PROJECT`` is the title of the current investigation, in a slug